Prollylater/image-classification-and-generation/README.md

 [![Home Screen][homescreen]]

-The project represents an Python desktop app that uses the conventionnal neural network to help the user classify an image (in a category that we worked on) or to generate a random image.
+This university project is a Python desktop app that uses the conventionnal neural network to help the user upload and labelize an image.
+The application allow the recognition of a wide range of subject.
+The model were repurposed using transfer learning on kaggle to make up for our own personal limited ressource.
+The project was made in cooperation with : https://github.com/RahmonexTheOne/CGI-Classify-And-Generate-Image
 <p align="right">(<a href="#readme-top">Back to top</a>)</p>